ohorace/CPSC4175/Homework/Homework 5.md

 in the design you would place them.
 General design
 Input Variables:
-firstName ñ String
+firstName ‚Äì String
-lastName ñ String
+lastName ‚Äì String
-birthday ñ String
+birthday ‚Äì String
-studentID ñ int
+studentID ‚Äì int

 Processing variables:
-GPA ñ double
+GPA ‚Äì double
-coursesTaken ñ String[]
+coursesTaken ‚Äì String[]
-major ñ String[]
+major ‚Äì String[]
-coursesRequired ñ String[]
+coursesRequired ‚Äì String[]

 Output variables:
-expectedGraduation ñ String
+expectedGraduation ‚Äì String
-metRequirements ñ Boolean
+metRequirements ‚Äì Boolean

 4. Perform a transaction analysis for the graduation requirements problem you used for the previous question.
 Your answer should be a sequential list of subprocedures you would design to solve the